daffineq/kuroji-api/README.md

-  startDateGreater?: string; // After this date (YYYY-MM-DD) startDateLesser?: string;  // Before this date (YYYY-MM-DD) startDateLike?: string;    // Similar to this date endDateGreater?: string;   // After this date endDateLesser?: string;    // Before this date endDateLike?: string;      // Similar to this date
+  startDateGreater?: string; // After this date (YYYY-MM-DD) startDateLesser?: string;  // Before this date (YYYY-MM-DD) startDateLike?: string;    // Similar to this date endDateGreater?: string;   // After this date (YYYY-MM-DD) endDateLesser?: string;    // Before this date (YYYY-MM-DD) endDateLike?: string;      // Similar to this date

   // Number filters